axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/task-widget.rst

 |calculate-task-delegate|

-The parameters of the callable subprocess data contain the current user ``currentUser`` and the current task to be delegated ``task``.
+The parameters of the callable subprocess data contain the ``currentUser`` and the current ``task`` to be delegated.

-Users and roles that the task can delegate to is get from the lists ``users`` and ``roles``.
-Modify those two to have your delegate list.
+Get the users and roles the task can be delegated to from the lists ``users`` and ``roles``.
+Modify those two to create your delegate list.

-Portal will call subprocesses with the above details and then combine all ``roles`` and ``users`` from the results into a list of roles and users whose the task can delegate to.
+Portal will call subprocesses with the details above and then combine all ``roles`` and ``users`` from the results into a list of roles and users the task can be delegate to.
 To skip the result of one callable subprocess, please set the result variable ``status`` to ``"SKIP"``.

 .. _customization-task-widget-responsive-layout: